dawidbak/UrlShortenerTask/README.md

 - Redirect to the original link - when you enter a generated link, e.g. http://localhost:5023/abc123, you will be redirected to a specific saved original link.

-Basic unit tests have also been written to test the operation of the handlers
+Basic unit tests have also been written to test the operation of the handlers.

+As for the UI site, it has been designed as simply as possible, so there are, for example, no notifications if an exception occurs.